Darboux's Theorem in $p$-adic symplectic geometry: Introduction

 \begin{maintheorem}[$p$-adic analytic Darboux-Weinstein's Theorem] \letnpos. \letpprime.
 Let $M$ be a $2n$-dimensional $p$-adic analytic manifold and let $Q$ be a compact submanifold of $M$.
 Let $\omega_0$ and $\omega_1$ be two $p$-adic analytic symplectic forms on $M$ which coincide on $Q$.
-Then there exist open neighborhoods $U_0,U_1$ of $Q$ and a $p$-adic analytic diffeomorphism $\psi:U_0\to U_1$ such that $\psi^*\omega_1=\omega_0$. \end{maintheorem}
+Then there exist open neighborhoods $U_0,U_1$ of $Q$ and a $p$-adic analytic diffeomorphism $\psi:U_0\to U_1$ which fixes $Q$ and such that $\psi^*\omega_1=\omega_0$. \end{maintheorem}